ChanceToZoinks/calcudungeon/README.md

 ## How to play
 Input commands to get objects from each room and move between them.

 Moving between rooms adds a binary arithmetic operation to the queue along with the contents of the room you left.
-When you're ready compute give the signal to exit.
+When you're ready to compute just give the signal!

 The arithmetic operations are randomized every game, and if you REALLY want to see the possible commands just look at the tuples defined at the top of `calcudungeon.py`.
 Maybe I'll update that part to be a little more flexible (probably not).